API-Layer GPC Decisions

 Install the generated snippet

 Copy the snippet from the site detail page and place it on your domain so supported browsers can call your configured GPCGuard endpoint.
+Your endpoint is tenant-isolated — signal data from your sites is never readable across tenants.

 03